tvvocold/enableDNS/README.md

 ./manage.py migrate --database=bind
 ```

 Next, edit uwsgi.ini and change any setting you might need.
-Here are a few you might want to change:
+Here are a few settings you might want to change:

 ```ini
 uid = 1000